The art galleries of Old Quebec

 Reference Addresses

-These spaces cultivate a strong identity, balancing local market expertise with an openness to contemporary creation.
+These spaces cultivate a strong identity, balancing local market expertise with openness to contemporary creation.

-Located in the heart of North America's oldest commercial street, this gallery celebrates regional artists with an accessible and generous program.
-Laurentian landscape watercolors, oil paintings inspired by the river: an ideal gateway to discover figurative Quebecois art.
+Located in the heart of the oldest commercial street in North America, this gallery celebrates regional artists with an accessible and generous program.
+Watercolors of Laurentian landscapes, oil paintings inspired by the river: an ideal entry point to discover figurative Quebec art.

 Galerie Linda Verge

 Specializing in sculpture and 3D arts, Galerie Linda Verge presents works made from unexpected materials: bronze, blown glass, exceptional ceramics.
-Its intimate space in the Upper Town invites visitors to take their time, walk around the pieces, and let them reveal their scale.
+Its intimate space in Haute-Ville invites you to take your time, walk around the pieces, and let them reveal their scale.

-In the Quebec City region, Zone Orange has established itself as a prime address for emerging art.
-Its exhibition openings attract a young and engaged community, always in search of the next big names in Quebecois painting and illustration.
+In the Quebec region, Zone Orange has established itself as a top address for emerging art.
+Its openings attract a young and engaged community, always in search of the next big names in Quebec painting and illustration.

 ProfileEmerging art

-La Verrerie La Mailloche is one of Old Quebec City's most photogenic treasures: a living workshop where the art of blown glass is revealed in real-time.
+Verrerie La Mailloche is one of Old Quebec's most photogenic treasures: a living workshop where the art of blown glass is revealed in real time.

 Open-air art

-This open-air alley between Rue Sainte-Anne and Fabrique is one of Quebec City's most charming living traditions, where artists and engravers have exhibited their works since the 1960s.
+This open-air alley between Sainte-Anne Street and La Fabrique is one of Quebec's most charming living traditions, where artists and engravers have been exhibiting their works since the 1960s.

 AccessFree and open